fResult/Just-Systems-Design/exercises/06_design-facebook-news-feed/README.md

 **From the answers we were given to our [clarifying questions](#clarifying-questions-to-ask):**

-- We're designing the core user flow of the **Facebook News Feed**.
+- We're designing the core user flow of the **Facebook News Feed**.\
   This consists of loading a user's news feed, scrolling through the list of posts that are relevant to them, posting status updates, and having their friends' news feeds get updated in real time.
-- We're Specifically designing the pipeline that generates and serves news feeds and the system that handles what happens when a user posts and news feeds have to be updated.
+- We're Specifically designing the pipeline that generates and serves news feeds and the system that handles what happens when user posts and news feeds have to be updated.
 - We're dealing with about 1 billion users, each with 500 friends on average.
 - Getting a news feed should feel fairly instant, and creating a post should update all of a user's friends' news feeds within a minute.
 - We can have some variance with regards to feed updates depending on user locations.